qanastek/sdialog/README.md

 dialog.print()
 ```

-## 📄 Description

-SDialog is a Python toolkit for synthetic dialogue generation and analysis, designed for research and development with instruction-tuned Large Language Models (LLMs).
-It provides abstractions for persona-driven, multi-agent dialogue simulation, orchestration for fine-grained control, and scenario management.
-SDialog enables users to easily define agent personas, simulate realistic conversations, inject dynamic instructions, and manage complex scenarios or datasets (such as STAR).
-The toolkit supports integration with LLMs via Ollama and LangChain, and offers flexible serialization, export, and analysis utilities for generated dialogues.

 ## 📖 Documentation

 - **[Documentation](https://sdialog.readthedocs.io)** - Full package documentation, including installation, API reference, usage guides, and advanced examples available.